icaroagostino/BD/newBIBA.md

 ### Step 1: City Registration

 After your arrival get with the tenant of the property the **"Apartment confirmation"**.
-Is a document that confirms that you have a rental contract in Bremen.
+It's a document that confirms that you have a rental contract in Bremen.
 Probably the tenant will ask for your passport and a copy of the contract.

 After that, you must go to Bremen Service Universität (BSU) to get the **city registration**, there it will be easy to locate the registration service.